 Tears began to trickle down her cheeks.
 Faye sat down beside her and offered her a tissue.

 “This isn’t your fault.
-What do you think Mark’s been involved in?”
+What do you think Max has been involved in?”

 “I have no idea,” said Sarah said wearily.
-“He never talked business to me.
+“He's never talked business to me.
 Oh, Faye.
 I’ve turned into one of those wives I despised.
 The little wifey who stayed at home wearing a frilly apron.
-I thought he might have cut some corners.
-He always loved to come out on top.
+I'm sure he cut corners because he always loved to come out on top and he wasn't too particular how he did it.
 But I never imagined anything like this.
-It’s been so nice today remembering who I was, and now this.”
+It’s been so nice today remembering who I was.
+I should have known it was too good to last."

 They turned as Detective Hunter appeared.